programmerraja/MyBlog/content/notes/2024/Networking.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

+**Control bits**

+The currently assigned control bits are CWR, ECE, URG, ACK, PSH, RST, SYN, and FIN.
+- CWR: Congestion Window Reduced
+- ECE: ECN-Echo
+- URG: Urgent pointer field is significant
+- ACK: Acknowledgment field is significant
+- RST: Reset the connection
+- SYN: Synchronize sequence numbers
+- FIN: No more data from sender.

+**Urgent Pointer**

+is used to provide a way for the sender to inform the receiver that certain data in the segment is urgent and should be prioritized

+**Options**
+- **Maximum Segment Size (MSS)**  is used to indicate the maximum size of a TCP segment that the sender can receive.
+- **Window Scale:** allows the sender to advertise a larger window size than what can be represented in the standard 16-bit window field in the TCP header.
+- **Timestamps:** used to measure the round-trip time and calculate the RTT (Round-Trip Time) between the sender and receiver.
+- **Selective Acknowledgment (SACK):** allows a receiver to acknowledge out-of-order segments and gaps in the received data, providing more efficient error recovery and congestion control.
+- **No-Operation (NOP):** is used as a placeholder for padding and does not carry any useful information.
+- **Window Size:** is used to extend the window size field, providing a larger window for flow control.
 #### How TCP do reliable data transfer service

 TCP sender uses timout to resend the segement if the recevier does not **ACK** the segement that send within the specific time period.